How to Get to Your Accommodation From the Airport in Malta

 • Mellieħa – €15–€18 per person

-Shuttles are a cost-effective option for solo travellers but can take longer as they drop off multiple guests.
+Shuttles are a cost-effective option for solo travellers, but they can take longer if they drop off multiple guests.

 5. Renting a Car at the Airport